floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 For example, the authors of #citeauthor(<quattrocchi_etal_2024>) incorporated a Mixed Integer Linear Programming (MILP) solver in their solution.
 The MILP solver is used to find a solution for an optimization problem that decomposes the software system into microservices, based on the placement of operations and data entities according to the users' needs.
+#citeauthor(<filippone_etal_2021>) use a linear optimization algorithm to solve a combinatorial optimization problem.

 The approach taken by #citeauthor(<kamimura_etal_2018>) is to use a custom clustering algorithm named SArF @kobayashi_etal_2012, that aims at identifying software subsystems without the need for human intervention.